Table of contents

 Additionally, you should name-drop specific software or technical skills you use in your day-to-day job, whether it be Photoshop for graphic design or a working understanding of OSHA safety procedures.

 When matching your skills to the position, comb through the job requirements.
-Employers often list “Required Skills,” “Essential Duties” or “Skills and Competencies,” which often mix together all types of skills.
+Employers often list "Required Skills," "Essential Duties," or "Skills and Competencies," which often mix all types of skills.

-It’s perfectly acceptable to use a skill twice in your resume, such as in your job history and skills section, but you must provide context (and don’t overdo it!).
+It's perfectly acceptable to use a skill twice in your resume, such as in your job history and skills section, but you need appropriate context.
+You should only repeat the most important keywords, and you shouldn't repeat them enough to become repetitive.

 In your work history section, you could add an achievement like: